santiagocdo/learningPerceptualPriors/README.md

 # learningPerceptualPriors
+The offline stimulus generator and the videos are in the offline_stim_gen folder

 How to run the offline stimulus generator in Windows The stimulus generator code runs offline and headlessly in Node.js.
 For that, the dependencies need to be installed (node, canvas, ffmpeg) and the script can be ran from the Command Prompt (not the Terminal)